 Inflammation results in a leaky gut wall that allows toxic molecules to pass into the body.
-Because science and medicine around this problem is in its infancy, people frequently aren’t aware that intolerances to grains or other foods could be responsible for issues they’ve been dealing with, such as migraines, arthritis, congestion, gas, bloating, constipation, and diarrhea.
+Because science and medicine around this problem are in their infancy, people frequently aren’t aware that intolerances to grains or other foods could be responsible for issues they’ve been dealing with, such as headaches, congestion, gas, bloating, constipation, and diarrhea.

 Dairy products contain lactose, a sugar that most people don’t digest very well.
 But even if you aren’t intolerant of lactose, you can still be intolerant of dairy products for poorly understood reasons.

 Why are so many other foods cut out?

 We’ve eliminated many of the common foods that people are allergic to—this includes soy, shellfish, and eggs.
 Even without an allergic reaction, many people are intolerant of these foods and of corn.

 Refined sugar and white rice provide empty calories: Vitamins and minerals are removed when sugarcane and whole-grain rice are processed.
 They also provide an undesirable sugar rush—a spike in blood sugar—since starch is digested so quickly, yielding glucose.